svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_youtube_summary.md

 Talk about a lifesaver!
 Now, I can jump to the specific section I need without having to watch the entire video.

+## Why not simply use ChatGPT?

+Of course, use it whenever you can!
+The benefits of using PromptingTools.jl are:
+- The full power of Julia REPL at your disposal (eg, chunk long documents, merge answers, scrub sensitive information)
+- Automate tasks, eg, "Summarize these 20 Youtube videos in my Watch Later list and save it as a nicely formatted Markdown file or a Quarto document"
+- Leverage intricate templates in PromptingTools.jl and placeholders in them (eg, just provide the transcript and we take care of the rest)

 ## Conclusion: A Time-Saving Trick for the Digital Age
 In less than a minute, you've analyzed the key messages and extracted their timestamps - that's ~10x timesaving compared to watching the entire video!